cmiles74/docker-sheepshaver/README.md

 --------------------

 This image comes with a handy "run" script that will probably do everything that you need.
-It allows X11 access to the docker user, provides access to your S server and audio interfaces and runs Docker in ["privileged mode"][1].
+It allows X11 access to the docker user, provides access to your audio interfaces and runs Docker in ["privileged mode"][1].
 We need privilege mode so that it can get access to your network adapter (more on that later).

 Take a look at this script, you'll need to customize the variables at the top so that it does what you want.
 I'm not going to go through a complete setup here (you can find more information on [Emaculation.com][2]), but here are some important details...

-!!!
-Mac OS ROM File
+### Mac OS ROM File

 SheepShaver needs a copy of a Macintosh ROM file.
 In my experience, it won't work with any ROM file that was created after then end of 1999 (anything from 2000 onwards won't work.)
 You can find some of these [ROM files on the internet][3].

-!!!
-Macintosh Hard Drive File
+### Macintosh Hard Drive File

 Sheepshaver can create a hard drive file for you through it's GUI interface.
 The default configuration in the "run" file disables this interface (that's easiest